 The mission of the Augusta University Physician Assistant Program is to graduate knowledgeable, skilled, and effective physician assistants.
 It is the responsibility of the faculty to select applicants who are best qualified to complete the required training and most likely to become the best possible physician assistants.
-Applicants are selected based not only on their scholastic achievement and ability, but also on their intellectual, physical, and emotional capacities to meet the requirements of the academic curriculum and of a successful career in medicine.
+Applicants are selected based not only on their scholastic achievement and ability, but also on their intellectual, physical, and emotional capacities to meet the requirements of the curriculum, achieve the program defined competencies, and develop a successful career in medicine.